 Chinti & Parker

-Founded in 2009 by London-based cousins Anna Singh and Rachael Wood, Chinti & Parker can arguably be credited with kick-starting the rise of the fashion knit.
-The British brand is renowned for its head-turning array of slouchy cashmere jumpers, boldly spun with stars, neon stripes and zigzag intarsia designs.
-Visit the flagship boutique in Notting Hill to peruse the entire collection of trophy knits, as well as gowns, joggers and super-soft accessories.
+Founded in 2009 by London-based cousins Rachael Wood and Anna Singh (founder of Pout beauty), Chinti & Parker can arguably be credited with kick-starting the rise of the fashion knit.
+The British brand's playful cashmere jumpers are boldly spun with stars, neon stripes and zigzag intarsia designs, worn by a phalanx of A-listers including Gwyneth Paltrow, Sienna Millar and Malia Obama.
+The brand has expanded its repertoire to include slouchy cashmere joggers, fluid wool trousers and slinky rib-knit dresses in neutral colourways, as well as tactile accessories.

 Last of England